Kojobo/CreativePortfolio/content/about/_index.md

 What initially started as a goal to learn a single language, R programming, has expanded to include becoming familiar with other langauges and technologies.
 Some of those languages include HTML, CSS, javascript, HTMLwidgets, github, and others.

+This portfolio was made using RStudio, along with GitHub and Hugo.

 ![This is me][1]